astronautlabs/monaco/README.md

+# @/monaco
-# Monaco Editor Component for Angular 12 and up
+## Monaco Editor Component for Angular 12 and up

-Using this Module you can utilize the Monaco Editor as an Angular Component.
-Feel free to contribute, raise feature requests and make it better.

-Supports all the options available in monaco-editor [Monaco Editor Options](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.ieditorconstructionoptions.html)

 ## Setup

-### Installation
 > **Which version should I use for my version of Angular?**
 > As new Angular versions are released, the major version of this library will always match the major version of Angular.

-Install from npm repository:
 ```bash
 npm install monaco-editor @astronautlabs/monaco@12 --save # eg, for Angular 12
  ```

-Include the monaco-editor assets so they can be loaded at runtime:
+You must include the monaco-editor assets in the build so they can be loaded at runtime:
 ```typescript
 // in projects.[project-name].architect.build:
 {